shabbirh/MongoHub-Mac/README.markdown

 ** 2.4.9(83) - nov 18, 2011 **

-    - changing the NSBundle application id
+    - Changing the NSBundle application id
-    - database stats works again
+    - Database stats works again
-    - history combo-box for the criteria
+    - History combo-box for the criteria
-    - fix to use database with an admin user/password
+    - Fix to use database with an admin user/password

 ** 2.4.8(82) - nov 1, 2011 **